Lunafest: February 21st, 2015

 - Age divisions: 8 and under, 9-10,11-14,15-19,20-29,30-39,40-49,50-59,60-69,70-79, 80 +.

-If you love horses, then the 14th Annual Advocate Safehouse Project Benefit Horse Show on August 2nd & 3rd is for you.
+If you love horses, then the 14th Annual Advocate Safehouse Project Benefit Horse Show in August is for you.
 Come and watch horses and riders compete in 65 different events ranging from Baby Green Hunter, Pony Hunter & Equitation, and High/Low Hunters on Saturday to Flower Power, Beginner Rider and Jumpers on Sunday.

 Located at the beautiful Strang Ranch (0393 County Road 102, Carbondale, Colorado) atop Missouri Heights.
 This horse show is sanctioned by the Colorado West Hunter Jumper Association (CWHJA).
 The funds raised will support Advocate Safehouse Project’s programs in Garfield County and the Roaring Fork Valley.
 Advocate Safehouse Project promotes healthy relationships free from violence through education, advocacy, empowerment and safehousing.
 For more information call 970-928-2070.